Proactively Addressing End-User Technical Issues with Zoom Troubleshooting

 If the number of rooms managed is relatively small, Zoom also allows alerting for common room system issues.
 To configure alerts, go to “My Profile” and look for “Room Management” on the left side, with “Zoom Rooms” under this menu.
 Go to “Account Settings” which is located next to the organization name.
 Within “Account,” there is an alert tab which offers a number of possible alerts, including when a Zoom Room is offline or the controller battery is low.
 These types of alerts are vital for responding to room system issues promptly.

 Zoom Meeting Issues with Host Controls

 Host controls present options that can allow a meeting organizer to reign in some of the chaos in video meetings.
 Hosts can restrict who is allowed to screenshare and even mute participants.
-Although very useful, these controls cause problems for users who haven’t configured these settings properly.
+Although very useful, these controls cause problems for users who haven’t configured these settings properly, and problems with Zoom troubleshooting abound.
 If a meeting participant who is not the host finds themselves unable to screenshare, advise the host to go to the bottom arrow next to screensharing and select “Advanced Sharing Options.”
 Here, the host can permit sharing for all participants.